MATNet: Multi-Level Fusion Transformer-Based Model for Day-Ahead PV Generation Forecasting: Experimental Setup and Results

-MATNet is a highly versatile multimodal architecture incorporating heterogeneous input sources to improve performance.
-These inputs include \ac{pv} production data, weather conditions, and weather forecasts.
-To understand the contribution of each input source, we conducted an ablation study.
-In this study, we systematically turned off each input branch to see how the model would perform without it.
-The results of this analysis provide valuable insights into each input modality's importance, helping us to assess the overall effectiveness of MATNet.
-To preserve the integrity of the architecture, we chose to turn off each modality by zeroing all the elements of the input branch, such as applying a 100\% probability dropout layer.
-As a result, MATNet remains a highly versatile and robust solution, even when some modalities experience failures or lack data.
-This ensures that, in real-world scenarios, MATNet continue to operate effectively and reliably.
+To deepen the results, and given that MATNet is a multimodal architecture incorporating heterogeneous input sources (i.e., \ac{pv} production data, weather history, and weather forecasts), we performed six ablation studies by systematically excluding one or two of these input modalities.
+In other words, for each study, we turned off the input branch corresponding to the removed data source, allowing us to evaluate how the model would perform without it.
+The results of this analysis provide valuable insights into each input modality's importance, helping us to assess the effectiveness of MATNet and its robustness in scenarios with missing modalities.
+The results are summarized in~\autoref{tb:ablation}, where the first three columns indicate the input modalities used in each experiment.
+Straightforwardly, the last row corresponds to the full MATNet configuration with all modalities enabled.

-\autoref{tb:ablation} reports the results of the ablation analysis of MATNet in terms of RMSE, MAE, WMAPE and MASE.
-As might easily be expected, the version of MATNet with all three input channels (i.e., \ac{pv} production, weather history and weather forecast) activated outperforms any other combination of input sources enabled, and the differences were all statistically significant with a \(p\)-value less than \(0.01\), according to the Diebold-Mariano test.
-These results further reinforce the concept that incorporating multiple heterogeneous data sources leads to a significant boost in the model's overall performance.
-On the other hand, our results showed that the best-performing unimodal experiment was the one that used only weather forecasts.
-This highlights the crucial role that weather forecasts play in the overall performance of our model.